Amapocho/Comparative-study-of-Machine-Learning-techniques-in-Computer-Vision/README.md

 Augmenting the data by adding transformations helped reduce overfitting.
 The transformations
 were: -
-• Random Horizontal Flip
+• Random Horizontal Flip <br>
-• Random Rotation with a range of 10°
+• Random Rotation with a range of 10° <br>
 • Colour Jitter – Brightness and Contrast with a range of 0.2, Hue and Saturation with a range of 0.1

 Dropout layers also helped boost val_accuracy.